nilanjankundu/windfire-restaurants-node/README.md

 The scripts currently expose 2 deployment/undeployment options:
 * *Raspberry* : it automates *Windfire Restaurants Backend* microservice deployment/undeployment in a Raspberry Pi target architecture;
-* *AWS* : it automates *Windfire Restaurants Backend* microservice deployment/undeployment in a AWS target architecture.
+* *AWS (Single Zone with publicly accessible subnets)* : it automates *Windfire Restaurants Backend* microservice deployment to an AWS architecture with publicly accessible Frontend and Backend subnets

 ### Raspberry deployment architecture
 A file, named **ansible.cfg**, is provided to set basic configurations needed to run Ansible: the **deploy.sh** and **undeploy.sh** scripts set ANSIBLE_CONFIG environment variable pointing to this file; the basic configuration you should have is something like this: